rust-lang/rust-wiki-backup/Note-wiki-conventions.md

-The github wiki system is generally good but Suffers from a couple weak points.
+The github wiki system is generally good but suffers from a couple weak points.

 * No built-in category, tagging or namespace system
 * No search